beSnake: A routing algorithm for scalable spin-qubit architectures: The beSnake routing algorithm

 \subsection{Case 2: Following a blocked path}

-In our second example, we address a similar situation, but this time, qubits are blocking the shortest paths, as shown in Figure \ref{fig:secondexamplea}.
-Utilizing the \texttt{Networkx.all\_shortest\_paths()} function, we identify four potential shortest paths for addressing the first two-qubit gate between qubits 1 and 2, with each path comprising three steps.
-For simplicity, we focus only on two paths, labeled as 'a' and 'b', as illustrated.
+In our second example, we address a similar situation, but this time, qubits are blocking the shortest paths, as shown in Fig. \ref{fig:secondexamplea}.
+We can identify four potential shortest paths for addressing the first two-qubit gate between qubits 1 and 2, with each path comprising three steps.
+For simplicity, we focus only on two paths, labeled \texttt{a} and \texttt{b}, as illustrated.

 beSnake employs a two-tiered filtering criterion to optimize the path selection.
 Firstly, it will keep the path(s) with the least obstacle qubits, and out of the remaining paths, it will select one with the highest accumulated degree of traversed nodes.
-This is to mitigate the likelihood of congestion in the less-connected areas, such as the corners of this topology.
-This heuristic aims to minimize obstacle encounters and reduce the overhead associated with qubit movement.
+This is to mitigate the likelihood of congestion in the less connected areas, such as the corners of the current topology.
+This heuristic aims to minimize obstacle encounters and to reduce the overhead associated with qubit movement.

-Upon comparison, both paths 'a' and 'b' involve a single obstacle qubit; however, path 'b' has notably higher accumulated degree of the traversed nodes, satisfying our selection criteria.
-When initiating the first step of the preferred shortest path 'b', as indicated by an orange arrow in Figure \ref{fig:secondexampleb}, we encounter a blockage due to qubit 6.
-Then, an exploration of potential movements for qubit 6 to clear the path is conducted.
-Three possible directions are identified: moving left towards qubit 5, moving up along the shortest path, and moving to the right.
+Upon comparison, both paths \texttt{a} and \texttt{b} involve a single obstacle qubit; however, path \texttt{b} has notably higher accumulated degree of the traversed nodes, satisfying our selection criteria.
+When initiating the first step of the preferred shortest path \texttt{b}, as indicated by an orange arrow in Fig. \ref{fig:secondexampleb}, we encounter a blockage due to qubit 6.
+Then, an exploration of potential movements for qubit 6 to clear the path is conducted and three possible directions are identified: moving left towards qubit 5, moving up along the shortest path, and moving to the right.
 Of these possible movements, only one is practical -- moving to the right.
-By doing so, we avoid the additional future overhead that would arise from moving it upwards.
+By doing so, we avoid the additional overhead that would otherwise arise later by moving it again away from the shortest path.